 I remember as a kid thinking "hogmanay" was another Oink! pun, so used to them was I by this stage.
 I had to have my parents explain to me when I saw it listed in the TV Times that it wasn't a pun and had nothing at all to do with pigs.
 I didn't believe them.
-This cover doesn't ring many bells (not sure who the artist is, could be Marc Riley but that's unconfirmed) but it's a fun start to an issue which is brimming with Scottish jokes and strips, so if you're one of those people who laughs at the jokes in Have I Got News For You but flips out when they dare poke fun at Scotland, don't read on.
+This cover doesn't ring many bells (not sure who the artist is yet) but it's a fun start to an issue which is brimming with Scottish jokes and strips.

 But before we head on to the festivities, it's time to continue with the penultimate episode in the first Ham Dare strip.
 When we last left him (which, yes, was a while ago now) it looked like he was about to become rat food.
 Do rats eat pork?
 Maybe metal ones do.
 Scripted by Lew Stringer with art by J.T.
 Dogg, read on:

 Ok, now that looks like a certainty doesn't it?
 He's gone.
 Where he's been shot several times it looks like there's plenty of crispy pork belly to go around.
 I needn't tell you to expect the unexpected, that goes without saying (so just ignore it) but you'll see how he got around that one next issue (which you won't even have to wait a fortnight for!).

 So every now and again it's nice to take in a bit of culture isn't it?
 Scotland certainly has a rich history, and even their famous poet Robbie Burns wasn't immune.
 Nope, as I've said before nothing was sacred, and it certainly wasn't just celebrities who were still alive that we'd see being given a unique makeover, in this instance by Steve Gibson: